pomepome/Oggenc2FrontEnd/README.md

 # Oggenc2FrontEnd
-GUI frontend for oggenc2 written on C#
+GUI frontend for oggenc2 written in C#

+This software is using CSCore(https://github.com/filoe/cscore) and Taglib-shap(https://github.com/mono/taglib-sharp).
+Thanks!